Why is prenatal care important?

 - HBsAg: This tests for hepatitis B (a liver infection).

 - Urinalysis: This tests for kidney disease or bladder infections.

 - Type and screen blood test: This determines your blood type and Rh factor, an antigen or protein on the surface of blood cells that can cause an immune system response.

 How is my expected date of delivery determined?

-Normally, your due date is 280 days (40 weeks or about 10 months) from the first day of your last period.
-However, if your periods are not regular or are not 28 days in cycle, your due date might be different from the “280-day rule."
-Your health care provider might order an ultrasound to determine your due date.
+Normally, a woman's due date is 280 days (40 weeks or about 10 months) from the first day of her last period.
+However, if your periods are not regular or are not 28 days in cycle, your due date might be different from the "280-day rule."
+Your health care provider might order an ultrasound to help determine your due date.

 If you are certain of your conception date (the date when you got pregnant), let your health care provider know.
 This information can be helpful in determining your estimated date of delivery (EDD).